 Aluminium alloy 2011 also corresponds to the following standard designations and specifications but may not be a direct equivalent :

-The most common tempers for 2011 aluminium are:
+The most common temper for 2011 aluminium bar - extruded and drawn - is:

 Alloy 2011 has extremely poor weldability and thus welding is not recommended.
 However, as it is used for machined parts there is rarely a need to weld this alloy.